1xBet-2025/1xbet-promo-code/README.md

 - **Sports Bonus:** 130% of your first deposit (up to $130).
 - **Casino Bonus:** Up to $2300 over several deposits, plus 150 free spins.

+### How many times can you use the promo code?
+- The promo code is only available once, so make sure to take advantage of it.

 ### Are there wagering requirements?
 - **Sports:** 5x the bonus amount on accumulator bets (at least 3 selections, each with odds 1.40 or higher).
 - **Casino:** 35x the bonus amount.
 Free spins winnings must also meet wagering requirements.